-All of the segment financial comments to follow are based on reported foreign currency exchange rates.
+All of the segment financial comments below are based on reported foreign currency exchange rates.

-Our Concerts segment revenue for the year increased by \$5.3 billion, or 39% compared to 2022, from \$13.5 billion to \$18.8 billion.
+Our Concerts segment revenue for the year increased by \$283 million, or 2% compared to 2023, from \$18.7 billion to \$19.0 billion.
 The growth in revenue was the result of more fans enjoying their favorite artists and spending more money at events to maximize their unique live experiences.
-Approximately 145 million fans attended our shows in the year, our largest annual fan count ever, compared to approximately 121 million last year, for growth of 25 million or 20%.
-The growth was relatively evenly distributed across our global markets with notable strength in Europe, Latin America, Asia-Pacific and Canada.
-Growth in amphitheater, stadium and arena fan count drove the majority of the increase in show attendance.
-In particular, stadium fan count increased by almost 11 million fans to over 29 million fans globally.
-Some of the larger acts touring globally in the year included Beyoncé, Harry Styles, Karol G, The Weeknd and RBD, reflecting the global diversified base of our artists.
+Approximately 151 million fans attended our shows in the year, our largest annual fan count ever, compared to approximately 146 million last year, for growth of over 5 million or 4%.
+The growth was relatively evenly distributed across our global markets with notable strength in the United States, Latin America and Asia-Pacific.
+Growth in amphitheater, arena and theater & club fan count drove the increase in show attendance.
+In particular, arena fan count increased by almost 8 million fans to over 50 million fans globally.
+Some of the larger acts touring globally in the year included Coldplay, Pink, Metallica and Olivia Rodrigo, reflecting the global diversified base of our artists.